Illinois’ New Labor Law and Business Mileage Reimbursement

 This is specific to the type of vehicle program the company is using.
+And it never hurts to know more about vehicle programs.
 Let’s breakdown each of the top programs:

 Companies provide their mobile workforce with owned or leased vehicles to drive for business purposes.
 How does the IWPCA impact this?
 Employers should consider all peripheral costs an employee could be incurring.
 For example, are you offering a fuel card?
 If not, are you reimbursing based on submitted mileage receipts?
 Your company may be at risk if not.

 Companies provide their mobile workforce with a flat rate each month for the expense of driving their personal vehicles for business purposes.
 This program may be simple, but it may not result in satisfactory reimbursement for every mobile worker’s business driving needs.
 The flat rate is the same, regardless of region.
 This means a mobile worker driving more in an area with higher gas prices may be under reimbursed.
 Without tracking actual costs, companies paying flat allowances may inadvertently experience new liability under the IWPCA, as they may be unaware their allowance doesn’t fully reimburse cost.

 Companies provide their mobile workforce with a reimbursement based on the miles they drive for business purposes in their personal vehicle.
 Most companies require mileage logs.
 However, these do not necessarily guarantee mobile workers are reimbursed appropriately.
 Companies normally pay a fixed cents-per-mile rate, a one-size-fits-all approach to mileage reimbursement.
 A fixed per-mile-rate may not cover all the expenses incurred with low mileage, but overcompensates for high mileage.
 Protecting your company from violating state labor laws means looking into these discrepancies.